Conducting Oral Proceedings at the European Patent Office by Videoconference banner

 Consequently, the EPO envisages the members of an examining division, opposition division or Board of Appeal either connecting together from a videoconferencing studio within an office of the EPO, or separately from home and/or different offices as required.

-Similarly, on request, representatives for a given party may also be allowed to connect from different locations, provided that this does not have an impact on the stability of the videoconference connection.
-Likewise, any “accompanying persons”, such as a client/expert/other legal adviser, may also in principle connect from different locations on request.
+Similarly, on request, representatives for a given party are generally allowed to connect from different locations, provided that this does not have an impact on the stability of the videoconference connection.
+Likewise, any “accompanying persons”, such as a client/expert/other legal adviser, may also connect from different locations on request.
 It is necessary to request permission from the EPO for participants to connect from different locations.
 Any such request should be made as early as possible, and ideally by the Rule 116 deadline for filing final written submissions where possible.

 The EPO, especially for opposition hearings, may refuse the request if the number of additional participants would “impair the efficient conduct of the proceedings”.
 Such a decision to refuse is not appealable.